-(A) Separator Wizard

-- 1. Tap the Separator Action node on the Program Tree. - 2.
-On the Separator Action screen, tap Next. - 3.
+(A) Separator 1.
+Tap the Separator Action node on the Program Tree.
+Wizard 2.
+On the Separator Action screen, tap Next .
 Tap the Move Here button and hold the Auto button or use the Manual button to move the robot to the Separator Point.
 Tap the Continue button.
-Tap Next. - 4.
-Tap Set Waypoint to teach the Approach Waypoint (see ).
-Tap Next. - 5.
-Repeat Step 3. - 6.
-Tap Set Waypoint to teach the Exit Waypoint (see ).
-Tap Next. - 7.
-Tap Finish. - 8.
+Tap Next.
+4. Tap Set Waypoint to teach the Approach Waypoint (see).
+Tap Next.
+5. Repeat Step 3.
+6. Tap Set Waypoint to teach the Exit Waypoint (see).
+Tap Next.
+7. Tap Finish .
 You can now add appropriate action nodes in the Pick Up Separator, Drop Off Separator, and Tool Action folders in the Program Tree.

-(B) Manual Configuration

-- 1. Tap the Separator Action node on the Program Tree. - 2.
-On the Separator Action start screen, tap Manual Configuration. - 3.
-Move the robot to the Separator Point by tapping Move to Separator Point. - 4.
-Tap the Approach node in the Program Tree to teach the robot the Approach Waypoint (see ). - 5.
-Tap the Separator Action node in the Program Tree.
-Repeat Step 3. - 6.
-Tap the Exit node in the Program Tree to teach the robot the Exit Waypoint (see ). - 7.
+(B) Manual 1.
+Tap the Separator Action node on the Program Tree.
+Configuration 2.
+On the Separator Action start screen, tap Manual Configuration.
+3. Move the robot to the Separator Point by tapping Move to Separator Point.
+Tap the Approach node in the Program Tree to teach the robot the Approach Waypoint (see).
+5. Tap the Separator Action node in the Program Tree.
+Repeat Step 3.
+Tap the Exit node in the Program Tree to teach the robot the Exit Waypoint (see).
 You can now add appropriate action nodes in the Pick Up Separator, Drop Off Separator, and Tool Action folders in the Program Tree.

-Options to Customize A Palletizing Program

-You can customize your palletizing program in the following ways:

-- If your pallet needs to be adjusted or re-positioned after you have created a palletizing program, you only need to re-teach the pallet Feature (see) because the palletizing sequence is fixed relative to the Feature.
-Thus, all other program components automatically adjust to the newly taught position. - · You can edit the properties of the move commands (see ). - You can change the speeds and blends radii (see ). - You can add other program nodes to the At Each Item sequence or the Separator Action sequence.
+Options to You can customize your palletizing program in the following ways: Customize A Palletizing Program If your pallet needs to be adjusted or re-positioned after you have created a palletizing program, you only need to re-teach the pallet Feature (see) because the palletizing sequence is fixed relative to the Feature.
+Thus, all other program components automatically adjust to the newly taught position.
+You can edit the properties of the move commands (see).
+You can change the speeds and blends radii (see).
+You can add other program nodes to the At Each Item sequence or the Separator Action sequence.
+Desitions To tooch the positions, coloct each item in the Drearem Tree: Positions Lin To teach the positions, select each item in the Program Tree: StartItem1 1 • EndItem1 Insert the number of items in your sequence using the Items text box

-Positions

-Line

-To teach the positions, select each item in the Program Tree:

-EndItem1

-Insert the number of items in your sequence using the Items text box at the bottom of the screen.

-To teach the positions, select each item in the Program Tree:

-- CornerItem1

-- CornerItem2

-- · CornerItem3

-- CornerItem4

-Insert the number of rows and columns in the appropriate text boxes to set the dimensions of the pattern.

-To teach the positions, select each item in the Program Tree:

-Irregular

-Grid

-- Item1

-- Item2

-- Item3

-Tap Add Item to add and identify a new item in the sequence.

-Actions

-Tool Action Point

-The location and position you want the robot to be in when conducting an action for each item in a layer.
+To teach the positions, select each item in the Program Tree: CornerItem1 Grid CornerItem2 CornerItem3 T CornerItem4 Insert the number of rows and columns in the appropriate text boxes to set the dimensions of the pattern.
+To teach the positions, select each item in the Program Tree: Irregular • Item1 mogular • Item2 • Item3 Tap Add Item to add and identify a new item in the sequence.
+Actions Tool Action Point The location and position you want the robot to be in when conducting an action for each item in a layer.
 The ToolActionPoint Waypoint is the ReferencePoint by default, but it can be edited in the Program Tree by tapping the ToolActionPoint Waypoint node.
 When using the wizard, the ReferencePoint is the first position in the first defined layer on the pallet.
 The ReferencePoint is used to teach the robot the Approach Waypoint, ToolActionPoint Waypoint, and Exit Waypoint for each item in a layer.
+Approach The collision-free position and direction you want the robot to take when approaching an item in a layer.
+Tool Action The action you want the robot attachment to perform for each item.
+5